-In the PLC configuration you have to adjust the path for the PLC program.
-Click on the appended PLC program and select the tab IEC1131 (see Fig. Changing the PLC path).
+• In the PLC configuration you have to adjust the path for the PLC program.
+Click on the appended PLC program and select the tab IEC1131 (see Fig. Changing path of the PLC program).
 Select Change and enter the correct path.

-Fig. 186: Changing the PLC path
+Fig. 177: Changing path of the PLC program

-Under NC configuration an EL7041 is already linked to the NC.
-To change the link or add additional devices proceed as described under "Integration into the NC configuration".
+• Under NC configuration an EL7041 is already linked to the NC.
+To change the link or add additional devices proceed as described under "Integration into the NC configuration [▶ 110]".